SidharthMudgil/competitive-programming/ANDROID.md

 > 1. **Content Providers**

 #### Context
-> Context of the current state of the application/object.
+> Context is the current state of the application/object.
 It allows access to application-specific resources and classes, as well as up-calls for application-level operations, such as launching activities, broadcasting and receiving intents, etc.

 #### DDMS
 > Dalvik Debug Monitor Server. is a tool that allows developers to monitor and debug Android applications running on emulators or connected devices.